balancer/docs-v3/docs/concepts/router/queries.md

 ## Complex queries

 The Router and Batch Router are primarily used as entrypoints for standard queries.
 However, Balancer's design allows for a more flexible querying mechanism.
 Any Vault operation that includes a `onlyWhenUnlocked` modifier can be queried natively.

+### Quote
 This is facilitated through a `quote` mechanism.
 The concept of Transient Accounting enables the querying of complex Vault operations.
 To execute a query, the Router invokes the `quote` function on the Vault.

 The Vault mandates that any invocation of quote is executed as a staticcall within an offchain eth_call (ensured by the `query` modifier).
 Within the quote context, the Router has the flexibility to carry out a series of complex actions without the need to settle any debt.

+### quoteAndRevert

+Since `quote` changes the Vault state some queries combination are not possible.
+For example if you wanted to quote `querySwapExactIn` for POOL_A but also `querySwapExactOut` for POOL_A in it's initial state you have to use `quoteAndRevert` where the call always reverts and returns the result in the revert reason.